Eric Cantona: Work with Nike and other companies

 Cantona has frequently appeared in commercials for the sportswear company Nike.
 In 1994, he was involved in a Nike advertising campaign which featured a black and white image of himself in front of the English flag, with the caption: "'66 was a great year for English football.
 Eric was born."
 In 1996, he was the central figure in a Nike commercial titled "Good vs Evil" in a gladiatorial game set in a Roman amphitheatre.
 Appearing alongside football players from around the world, including Ronaldo, Paolo Maldini, Luís Figo, Patrick Kluivert and Jorge Campos, they defend "the beautiful game" against a team of demonic warriors, which ends with Cantona receiving the ball from Ronaldo, pulling up his shirt collar in his trademark style, and delivering the final line, "Au Revoir", before striking the ball which punches right through the demon goalkeeper.

 Since his retirement from professional football in 1997, Cantona has continued to appear in Nike commercials, often in a non-playing role.
 In 1997, he starred in Nike's "Park Life" commercial, set to the song "Parklife" by Blur, in which a group of pub league players playing amateur football at Hackney Marshes in east London are suddenly joined by top Premier League footballers, including Cantona, Ian Wright, David Seaman and Robbie Fowler.
 In 2000, "Park Life" was ranked number 15 in Channel 4's poll of the 100 Greatest TV Ads.

-In a global Nike advertising campaign in the run-up to the 2002 FIFA World Cup entitled "Secret Tournament", Cantona starred as the organiser of "underground" games (branded by Nike as "Scorpion KO") in a commercial directed by Terry Gilliam, which takes place between football players such as Thierry Henry, Ronaldinho, Francesco Totti, Roberto Carlos and Hidetoshi Nakata.
+In a global Nike advertising campaign in the run-up to the 2002 FIFA World Cup entitled "Secret Tournament", Cantona starred as the organiser of "underground" games (branded by Nike as "Scorpion KO") in a commercial directed by Terry Gilliam, featuring prominent football players such as Thierry Henry, Ronaldinho, Francesco Totti, Roberto Carlos and Hidetoshi Nakata.
 In a Nike campaign ahead of the 2006 FIFA World Cup, Cantona appeared as the lead spokesman for the Joga Bonito organisation, an association attempting to eliminate acting and fake play from football.
 He also starred in a Eurostar commercial in 1996, and an Irish EuroMillions advertisement in 2004.
 In 2009, he featured in a British television advertisement for a new model of the Renault Laguna.